 Assessing Invasive Species

-In 2014, Marc White, our Director of Conservation, performed an ecological assessment at the terrace.
+In 2014, Marc White, our then Director of Conservation, performed an ecological assessment at the terrace.
 It was apparent that the dominant species were the invasive plants Dame’s Rocket and Garlic Mustard.
 Fortunately, there were native species persisting in the ground layer as well.
 So Marc created a conservation plan for the terrace, which included eradicating the invasive plants while preserving the native ones, helping us to achieve our conservation goals of increasing both biotic diversity and ecosystem function on the terrace.

 Attempting to control the invasive plants by hand pulling would be labor intensive, so the Center instituted a new practice beginning in 2015: mowing.
 This involves using a brush cutter with three blades, like a weed wacker but with more power, to cut away the invasive species.
 There is a strategy to mowing, and it revolves around timing.
 The Resource Ecologists and interns mow the terrace while the plants are flowering, but before they seed.
 This way, they are able to prevent more plants from growing.
 It’s a tricky balance, because if they mow too early, they may need to mow again to cut down plants that developed after they went through.
 Mow too late, and there’s a good chance seeds are dropped.